 escape (including radiation) they could not have a temperature or an

 entropy.
-So it was thought for a while.
+Or so it seemed for a while...

-But in 1973, Hawking himself made calculations confirming Bekenstein's hunch.
+However, in 1973, Hawking himself made acclaimed calculations confirming Bekenstein's hunch:

 the area (A) of its event horizon.

-What Stephen Hawking found is that quantum effects allow black
+What Stephen Hawking discovered is that quantum effects allow black

 holes to radiate (and force them to do so).